- by Daniel

 What's In The Layers?

-These all work to compliment each other and give you a comfortable and supportive sleep.
+And they all work together to compliment each other and give you a comfortable and supportive night's sleep.

 And Simba do this well.